-While book fans have a good sense of what to expect next season, this article will stick strictly to spoilers about the HBO TV show — we'll round up info from the cast, crew, set, etc., but we won't pull anything from the books that isn't already referenced by someone associated with the show.
+While book fans have a good sense of what to expect this season, this article will stick strictly to spoilers about the HBO TV show.
+We've rounded up info from the cast, crew, set, etc., but we haven't pulled anything from the books that isn't already referenced by someone associated with the show.
 (If you want to know more about what happens in the books, check here.)

 Sound good?
 Then read on for all the intel about what you can expect to see in Season 4.

 Read spoilers at your own risk!
 For more on Wetpaint Entertainment's philosophy on spoilers, click here.

 New characters.
 As always, Westeros is going to get bigger this season.
 There are a lot of new faces joining the cast.
 Some of the most notable additions are: Pedro Pascal as Oberyn Martell, a prince of Dorne; Indira Varma as Ellaria, his lover; Roger Ashton-Griffiths as Mace Tyrell, Margaery's father.
 Also of note: Michiel Huisman is replacing Ed Skrein as Daario.

 Returning faces.
 While you can pretty much expect the whole core cast to be back, it's always less clear which secondary characters will or won't return.
 Here are some characters who are definitely returning: Ramsay Bolton, Lysa Arryn, nasty Night's Watchman Alliser Thorne, Rorge, Ser Dontos again (though not necessarily this season), Mance Rayder.
 Edmure Tully may or may not be back this year.

 Expect more changes from the books.
 Those of you who haven't read the books can expect to hear more grumbling (and in some cases cheering) from book readers, as showrunners David Benioff and D.B.
 Weiss have hinted that they're going to have to make more cuts and changes as things go on, and it sounds like we'll see plenty of changes this year.